it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/albert.rst

 ..
   Created by: [name]
-  On: yyyy-mm-dd
+  On: [yyyy-mm-dd]
-  To: [Brief description, like "Serve as the landing page for the EGES"] Last update by: [name]
+  To: [Brief description, like "Serve as the landing page for the EGES"] Last update by: mike garcia

 .. |last_update| replace:: `2022-02-28`